MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/status.md

 ### Cured Condition

 * Spreadsheet label: **When Cured**
-* Class attribute: [[Status|Data-Structure:-Status]] `this.curedCondition`
+* Class attribute: [Status](status.md) `this.curedCondition`

 This is a single Status Effect that an instance of this Status Effect will develop into if it is cured.
 When it is cured, the cured condition will be inflicted on the Player.
 However, it will not be inflicted if the Status Effect is cured by being duplicated, by being one of a recently inflicted Status Effect's cures, or by developing into its next stage.
-The cured condition will only be inflicted if the Status Effect is cured by expiring with no next stage, or if it is cured by some external phenomenon (such as a moderator command or the Player using an [[Inventory Item|Data-Structure:-InventoryItem]]) before it normally expires.
+The cured condition will only be inflicted if the Status Effect is cured by expiring with no next stage, or if it is cured by some external phenomenon (such as a moderator command or the Player using an [Inventory Item](inventory_item.md)) before it normally expires.
 When the cured condition is inflicted, the Player will not receive its inflicted description; they will be sent the cured Status Effect's cured description.

 It is not possible for a Status Effect to have more than one cured condition.
 If the Status Effect has no cured condition, this is `null`.